Why you need a Florida Motorcycle Accident Attorney

 Motorcycles are compact and a convenient means of transportation great for a leisurely ride along the Florida coastline or simple and easy mode to get to work or grab a bite to eat, motorcycle are great to get you where you need to be, and quickly!

 However, motorcycles are also a significantly riskier mode of transportation and are prone to injury while on the roads.
 The very last thing on your mind after a motorcycle crash will be to hire a personal injury lawyer, however, it’ll pay off to do so.
 If you are injured in a motorcycle accident, you may not have time to decide on an attorney, that is why being prepared is always important.
 We have outlined various aspects, below, on hiring a motorcycle attorney.

 Statute of Limitations for Florida Motorcycle Accidents

 A certain period of time during which you may file a lawsuit against the negligent party is called the statute of limitations.
 The statute of limitations aims to deprive evidence-based decisions that deteriorate over time or become less reliable over time.
 As an example, if you were in a motorcycle accident and decide to sue for damages, five years later, you may not be able to locate all of the witnesses and you may not be able to recall the details as accurately as you would have shortly after the accident.
-In the state of Florida, the statute of limitations for motorcycle accidents is four years.
+In the state of Florida, the statute of limitations for motorcycle accidents is two years.

 Before You File Your Lawsuit for a Florida Motorcycle crash what should you do?